onqlavelabs/onqlave.docs/docs/guides/cli-guide/platform/access.md

 ## **Retrieving information**

-At the moment, from the CLI, we only support retrieving information about participating users.
+Currently, from the CLI, we only support retrieving information about participating users.
 To get all the information of your participating users, you can use this command:

 ```
 # onqlave user list